 After Sony, who own the rights to Spider-Man, made a deal with Marvel Studios, a beautiful friendship was formed that allowed Marvel to use the character in the MCU.
 Marvel actually rewrote the script for Captain America: Civil War only weeks prior to filming to introduce this new Spider-Man to audiences; the cameo resulted in one of the stand out moments of the film and eased audiences into what they could expect when Spider-Man gets the full Marvel treatment in his own film.

 Spider-Man: Homecoming takes place directly after the events of Captain America: Civil War, where audiences saw Spider-Man/Peter Parker (Tom Holland) drafted into The Avengers to help Team Stark stop Team Cap.
-Months later and Peter Parker hasn’t heard anything from the Avengers, despite his attempts at leaving messages with Happy Hogan (Jon Favreau), Tony Stark’s (Robert Downey Jr.) chauffeur and unwilling contact to the teenager.
+Months later and Peter Parker hasn’t heard anything from the Avengers, despite his attempts at leaving messages with Happy Hogan (Jon Favreau), Tony Stark’s (Robert Downey Jr.) chauffeur and unwilling contact with the teenager.

 Spider-Man has occasionally had a dark history, but it feels as though Holland isn’t in a rush to explore that side of Peter Parker.
 Instead, he’s willing to explore what Peter Parker is like in his teenage years; bringing a perfect youth and enthusiasm to the role.
-Previous films were in too much of a hurry to get to pivotal moments in Spider-Man’s history and this made the character grow up too quickly.
+Previous films were in too much of a hurry to get to pivotal moments in Spider-Man’s history, and this made the character grow up too quickly.
 This is a Peter Parker that we are only just getting to know.

-In other films of the superhero genre a great villain can almost always overshadow the hero.
+In other films of the superhero genre, a great villain can almost always overshadow the hero.
 However, Michael Keaton’s casting as Adrian Toomes, who becomes ‘The Vulture’, is not only brilliant for the film, it’s brilliant for the whole MCU.
 Keaton portrays Toomes as a relatable character, with a family, work commitments and people depending on him.
 He doesn’t have any other agenda besides keeping a roof over the head of his family; things such as world domination are far from his desires.
 Toomes constructs a suit that allows him to steal more alien technology to build weapons and sell to criminals.
 When suited up, Toomes is really menacing, which emphasises a different class of villain from what Spider-Man has previously confronted.
 However, it’s a credit to Keaton’s performance that Toomes becomes a real threat to Peter without The Vulture tech.
 It’s the first time the audience sees Peter’s realisation that he may be in over his head.

 Spider-Man’s new suit was too similar to Iron Man’s; it even has an on-board computer that Peter names Karen to help him very much the same way that J.A.R.V.I.S. helped Tony (interestingly the voice of Karen is played by Jennifer Connelly, who is married to Paul Bethany, the voice of J.A.R.V.I.S).
 Spider-Man never gets to grips with the new upgrade and isn’t a big fan himself, a possible reference to trying to keep things simple, which recurs throughout the film.